 Admission into the Computational Media Design program is highly competitive, and only the most promising applicants are admitted.
 The complete application will be evaluated by potential supervisors and once supervisors have been secured (see details below) the admissions committee will review and rank the applications.

-Students accepted into this program will have demonstrated an interest in art, music and/or design as well as computer science.
-As part of the admissions process students are asked to submit transcripts from all other programs attended, letters of reference, a statement of research purpose and are encouraged to include a portfolio.
+Students accepted into this program will have demonstrated an interest in interdisciplinary research in art, dance, drama, design or music and computer science.
+As part of the admissions process students are asked to submit transcripts from all other programs attended, letters of reference, a statement of research purpose, a CV, and a portfolio.

 Please carefully review and follow the complete list of 'Admission Requirements' to the CMD program as outlined in the CMD calendar:

 Minimum admission requirement for a Master's in CMD is excellent standing in a four year Bachelor Degree with a minimum GPA of 3.0 (on a 4.0 scale).

 Minimum admission requirement for a PhD in CMD is excellent standing in a master's degree program.
 Exceptions for direct entry with only a bachelor's degree will be considered on a case by case basis.

 As a prospective student you should become familiar with the research focus of faculty who are members of CMD and you should choose a small subset of faculty whose research is of interest to you.
 Each CMD student will have to secure two supervisors: one from the Department of Computer Science and one from either the Faculty of Environmental Design, the Department of Art or the School of Creative and Performing Arts.
 Contact those faculty members whose research meshes with your interests via email.
 Discuss with them whether they would make a suitable supervisor for your graduate program.
 Please refer to our People Page for a listing of CMD Faculty Members.